gilankia/aws-eks-kubernetes-masterclass/01-EKS-Create-Cluster-using-eksctl/01-02-Create-EKSCluster-and-NodeGroups/README.md

 ```

 ## Step-06: Update Worker Nodes Security Group to allow all traffic
+  #with remote access (see securuty gps on the consule)
 - We need to allow `All Traffic` on worker node security group

 ## Additional References